 Hotel breakfast was buns, hardboiled eggs, and mayonnaise mashed potato with hot coffee and tea which was fine by us, but by the second day I was happy we were changing hotels – the queen-sized bed was the size of a super-single and it creaked.
 We started off at 9am and explored around the hotel for a while chalking up an hour or so in a Daiso nearby.
 Then we went in search of an unagi (eel) restaurant near Hommachi Station (M18).
 It was deliciously inexpensive.
 Thick, tasty grilled tender flesh over fragrant Japanese rice.
-It’s a chain restaurant: Unatoto.
+It was a chain restaurant: Unatoto.

 We then headed to Osaka Castle Park and there we were transported around the grounds in a road train.
-We were not keen on entering Osaka Castle, as the we have been to quite a few castles before.
+We were not keen on entering Osaka Castle, as we have been to quite a few castles before.
 We wanted to look at the plum blossoms in the park and that we did.

 We explored a few covered shopping alleys at Barbara shopping area for an hour or so.
 Tea was tucking into fantastic Japanese crepe together at a cafe, and observing how uniquely fashionable the passersby were, especially the ladies.

-When the weather is hot all year round like in Singapore, comfort takes priority: Polo shirts, T-shirts, bermudas, blouse and skirts.
+When the weather is hot all year round like in Singapore, comfort takes priority: Polo shirts, round neck T-shirts, bermudas, blouse and skirts.
 In a cold country, there was so much more you can and have to wear: hats, scarves, gloves, stockings, boots, jackets, layers of clothing, vests – it was fashion galore.